-It is important that the ponds on site are in good health in order to maintain the metapopulation of Great Crested Newt as well as to support a range of other species.
+It is important that the ponds on site are in good health to maintain the metapopulation of Great Crested Newt as well as to support a range of other species.
 The Great Crested Newt population, when assessed in 2020 was thought to be declining (Morgan, 2020).

 Priorities for management will include removing further bankside and overhanging trees and shrubs to allow more light into the ponds particularly on the southern side of the ponds.
 This will also reduce the rate of silting up due to leaf fall.
 Further de-silting some of the ponds would also be beneficial.
 Creating a new pond on the site could also bring significant biodiversity gains and boost the metapopulation of Great Crested Newts.
-Further details on these options are given for the individual ponds below;
+Further details on management options for each pond are given below.